What is Lead the Cause?

 What are the lodging accommodations?

 Washington, D.C.
-Event – Attendees will be staying at the Sheraton Reston Hotel at 11810 Sunrise Valley Dr Reston, VA 20191.
-Transportation between the hotel and the event location, McLean Bible Church, will be provided for the duration of the week.
+Event – Attendees will be staying at a hotel near the event location, McLean Bible Church.
+Transportation between the hotel and McLean Bible Church will be provided for the duration of the week.
 However, transportation will not be provided before the event begins or after it ends.

 Who determines the rooming lists?